What to know before you you go…

 Most European hotels don’t provide irons, so check your hotel and if not it’s best to bring a travel iron, or better yet, use my favorite travel tip: Once you’re there buy a spray bottle of Evian water, lay your clothes flat on the bed, spray lightly, wait 30 seconds, then ‘iron’ with your hand.
-It’s miraculous!
+It’s a travel miracle!

 Luggage weight restrictions are quite severe, and overweight fees are high, especially on inter-Europe flights with low-budget carriers, so bring along this nifty pocket luggage scale and you won’t be faced with the ditch-or-pay dilemma.

 Pick up a money belt to wear under your clothes.
 Trust me, you don’t want to be walking around in Europe in high season with a wallet full of cash!